 What are the health-related benefits of strength training?

-- It prevents the loss of muscle and bone mass
+- Prevents the loss of muscle and bone mass

-- Greater muscle mass attainment.
+- Encourages greater muscle mass attainment.
 The more muscle, the better the body becomes at burning energy and the less likely you are to store energy as fat

 - Decreases risk of injury because strength training corrects muscular imbalances